Shawna Yang Ryan: Green Island

-The novel tells the story of a Taiwanese family known as the Tsais, who survive the February 28 Incident of 1947 and are forced to live through the tumultuous decades that follow as Chiang Kai-shek’s Kuomintang (or Nationalist Party), begins its martial law rule of the island.
+The novel tells the story of a Taiwanese family known as the Tsais, who survive the February 28 incident of 1947 and are forced to live through the tumultuous decades that follow as Chiang Kai-shek’s Kuomintang (or Nationalist Party), begins its martial law rule of the island.
 The 228 incident marks the start of a massacre overseen by Kuomintang soldiers from mainland China, where 10,000 to 30,000 Taiwanese citizens were murdered due to protesting the rule of the KMT.
 For over five decades prior to the KMT’s arrival, Taiwan thrived as an industrialized country bolstered by an efficient Japanese infrastructure — whereas China was poorer, and comprised mostly farmers — therefore, leading to a conflicting clash of cultures.
 After the Japanese surrendered during the aftermath of WWII, the KMT took control of the island in 1945.
 Furthermore, after losing the Chinese Civil War to the Communists in 1949, the rest of the KMT escaped from the mainland en masse across the Taiwan Strait, establishing what is known today as the Republic of China on the island of Taiwan.

 The novel won an American Book Award in 2017 from the Before Columbus Foundation.

 Short fiction

-Ryan's short stories have appeared in ZYZZYVA ("The Abandoned Elders"), Swill Magazine ("Failure to Commit"), The Asian American Literary Review ("The End of February", a text piece accompanying an oil and canvas painting done by Sean Kim known as "Untitled", and "Marginalia"), Kartika Review ("Driving Home"), and The Berkeley Fiction Review ("Rime of The Sweaty Girl").
+Ryan's short stories have appeared in ZYZZYVA ("The Abandoned Elders"), Swill Magazine ("Failure to Commit"), Asian American Literary Review ("The End of February", a text piece accompanying an oil and canvas painting done by Sean Kim known as "Untitled", and "Marginalia"), Kartika Review ("Driving Home"), and the Berkeley Fiction Review ("Rime of The Sweaty Girl").
 The short story entitled "Marginalia" that Ryan published in the Fall 2013 issue of The Asian American Literary Review was also nominated for a Pushcart Prize.